 Initiative on Philosophy in Educational Policy and Practice RFP

-As part of a new institutional initiative, the Spencer Foundation will make several awards of up to $40,000 for research projects in Philosophy as it relates to educational policy and practice.
+This initiative will make several awards of up to $40,000 for research projects in Philosophy as it relates to educational policy and practice.
 We encourage applicants to understand educational policy and practice in broad terms, including issues that directly relate to K-12 schools and higher education institutions, but also concerning policies that influence children’s growth and development in the family and in other areas of social life including children’s upbringings, educational issues in family life and in the workplace, the educational effects of welfare policy.
 We also encourage diverse kinds of philosophical research ranging from the highly abstract to the highly applied.
 Proposals might concern any of the following topics:

 - the proper content of moral education and of the rights of parents to constrain it